redis/redis-doc/topics/config.md

 Since Redis 2.6 it is possible to also pass Redis configuration parameters using the command line directly.
 This is very useful for testing purposes.
-The following is an example that starts a new Redis instance using port 6380 as a slave of the instance running at 127.0.0.1 port 6379.
+The following is an example that starts a new Redis instance using port 6380 as a replica of the instance running at 127.0.0.1 port 6379.

     ./redis-server --port 6380 --slaveof 127.0.0.1 6379